gbif/vocabulary/vocabulary-importer/README.md

     Password of the user.
 It has to be blank in the command and it will be prompted on the console

+* *--reimport, -re*

+    If set it does a reimport by updating the exisiting vocabulary and concepts

 For example: